openstack-archive/tripleo-docs/deploy-guide/source/features/node_specific_hieradata.rst

 Export the introspection data from Ironic for the Ceph nodes to be deployed::

-  openstack baremetal introspection data save oc0-ceph-0 > ceph0.json
+  baremetal introspection data save oc0-ceph-0 > ceph0.json
-  openstack baremetal introspection data save oc0-ceph-1 > ceph1.json
+  baremetal introspection data save oc0-ceph-1 > ceph1.json
   ...

 Copy the utility to the stack user's home directory on the undercloud